 The department had a total of 136 approved posts which are provided for and will be filled over the 2023/24 MTEF.
 These posts include Head of Department, Chief Director: Agriculture Services, Chief Director: Business Support Services, Director: Office of the Head of Department, Director: Management Advisory Services, Deputy Directors, Administration Officers, Director: Project Office, Director: Resource Management, Director: Agricultural Livestock Research Services and Deputy Director: Office of the Director General, among others.
 There is also an improvement in championing women representation in senior management however, there is a problem of high vacancy rate and slow filling of posts.
-Nonetheless, since the current MEC Mr Zuma assumed office, he has filled most of the senior management position and majority of candidates are women as they constitute 50%.
 For the first time the Department has registered young people at senior and middle management levels.